thrylos-labs/thrylos/README.md

 The key innovation is that each step knows which shard to interact with based on the address prefix (tl1), allowing the system to scale horizontally.

+## When are blocks created

+blocks are only created when there are pending transactions (hasPendingTx := len(node.PendingTransactions) > 0) and enough time has passed since the last block (timeSinceLastBlock >= targetBlockTime)

+The system checks these conditions every 200ms (checkInterval).
+Two ways blocks get triggered:

+Timer based: If pending transactions exist and block time requirement is met Batch based: When pending transactions reach batch size (100 transactions)

+If no transactions are being sent through the system:

+No blocks will be created
+The timer will keep checking but take no action
+System remains idle until new transactions arrive

+This is efficient because we're not creating empty blocks unnecessarily - blocks are only created when there's actual work to be done.

 ## Interfacing with the Blockchain

 ### HTTP Server